microsoft/ChakraCore-wiki/Rebasing-PRs.md

 (though not necessarily the latest) from the target branch, with no merge commits.

-# Getting starting and creating a PR
+# Getting started and creating a PR

 Following the usual Git convention, the following examples assume the remote referring to your fork [username/ChakraCore](https://github.com/username/ChakraCore), which you cloned from, is named `origin`, and [Microsoft/ChakraCore](https://github.com/Microsoft/ChakraCore) is named `upstream`.